efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

 ## Installation from source code.

-On any other platform, you can build GeoModel from sources, following [these instructions](../dev/index.md)
+On any other platform (such as Centos or Fedora), you can build GeoModel from sources, following [these instructions](../dev/index.md)